 However, there are some key differences between the two:

 Frequency: As mentioned, a pulse survey is typically shorter in length and conducted more frequently, often on a weekly or monthly basis.
+The survey frequency is crucial in managing survey fatigue and establishing an appropriate cadence to ensure data relevance while maintaining high employee participation.
 It aims to provide a quick snapshot of employee sentiment and track changes over time.

 On the other hand, an employee engagement survey is usually conducted annually or biennially to comprehensively assess overall employee engagement levels.
 While employee engagement surveys typically receive a response rate of 30-40%, pulse surveys consistently achieve a significantly higher average response rate of 85%.